 What began as the Gooderham & Worts complex, the Distillery District is associated with a distinct set of Victorian structures that make up its stunning geography.
-Its story, though, also extends its lost geography.
+Its story, though, is as much about what remains as it is what hasn’t remained — its lost geography.

 Running through the middle is Trinity Street.
 At its foot is the Distillery District’s most recognizable building: the Stone Distillery of 1859.
 Cut from Kingston limestone, it is the largest and oldest of the existing G&W buildings.
 It infamously went up in flames in 1869 — the pressure from the fire blowing the roof off!
 It was rebuilt again, but several workers perished in the fire and burn marks can still be seen in the brickwork.

 Rising high on the west side of Trinity Street is the Malt House & Kiln Building and Cooperage Building.
 They are most noticeable for the cupola overlooking the area.
 Gristmill Lane leads into Trinity Street from Parliament Street.

 On the east side (from south to north) is the Pump House, Pure Spirits and Cannery complex, and interestingly, the old Lunch Room.
 Along what is now Tank House Lane is, well, a complex of Tank Houses, built to house and age liquor for two years by law.

 Case Goods Lane houses the Case Goods Warehouse, which is the youngest of the existing buildings (erected in 1927).
 Its age shows as it looks different than the earlier structures.
 It came when Harry Hatch, a Bridlewood horsebreeder and industrialist, bought the distillery in the 1920s and merged it with Hiram-Walker.